 - Fill any holes, gaps, or scratches with a wood filler that closely matches your wood surfaces.

-- Finally, sand the surface lightly once again, wipe clean and allow to dry the wood.
+- Finally, sand the surface lightly once again, wipe it clean, and let it dry to provide a smooth contamination-free surface for the Bulls Eye Shellac to adhere to.

 Step 2- Open the Can, Pour and Thin the Shellac

-- To thin out the shellac, you’ll need to add four parts of denatured alcohol for every one part of the shellac.
+- To thin out the shellac, add four parts of denatured alcohol for every part of the shellac.

-- So, if you have 1/2 pint of shellac, you’ll need to add 2 pints of denatured alcohol.
+- For example, if you have 1/2 pint of shellac, you’ll need to add 2 pints of denatured alcohol.

 - Use a measuring cup to add the denatured alcohol to the shellac in the recommended ratio and mix it well with a string stick.